-Cynicism is closely related to scepticism, in so far that it might lead us to look beneath the surface presentation of matters.
-And that is a good thing.
-In a culture where highly sophisticated media messages and propaganda infiltrate every walk of our lives, a degree of cynicism can allow us to understand how we might be exploited and manipulated in often subtle ways.
+Cynicism is closely related to scepticism, in so far that it might lead us to look beneath the surface of matters.
+And, that is a good thing in a culture where highly sophisticated media messages and propaganda infiltrate every walk of our lives.
+A degree of cynicism can allow us to guard against being exploited and manipulated in often subtle ways.

 The danger with cynicism is that if we are not aware of our own thought patterns, it can lead us down the path of pessimism and hopelessness.

 If we are not careful, cynicism can make us lose hope, unnecessarily.
 Having diagnosed the state of affairs, we may resign ourselves into non-action.
 This is why there exists a difference between the cynic and the sceptic.
 In a sense, the cynic is not really seeking the truth and has an a priori view that he is looking to confirm.
 So, he may wrongly become pessimistic when there is no need to be.
 Because he always expects people to behave in a certain way.

 The sceptic on the other hand is seeking the ‘truth‘ whether that happens to converge to the cynic’s view or not.
 The sceptic does not fool herself about human greed and selfishness, but she ALSO recognises the human capacity for great generosity and change.